Ceroce/CERoundProgressView/README.markdown

 ## Compatibility ##

-CERoundProgressView is compatible with iOS 5.0 (not tested on betas of iOS 6 yet).
+CERoundProgressView is compatible with iOS 5 and iOS 6.

 #### Automatic Reference Counting ####
 ARC is not enabled in the sample project, and the classes manage memory the old way.